CAST-Extend/com.castsoftware.aip.datamart/README.md

 The URIs of the REST API follow the tables names (replace the underscore character with a dash character):
 <br>
-Example to extract the DIM-APPLICATION content:
+Example to extract the DIM_APPLICATIONS content:
 ```
 curl --no-buffer -f -k -H "Accept: text/csv"  -u %CREDENTIALS% "%ROOT%/datamart/dim-applications" -o "%EXTRACT_FOLDER%\%~2.csv" || EXIT /b 1
 ```